isso-comments/isso/docs/faq.rst

     Comments are not big data.

-For example, If you have 209 threads and 778 comments in total this only needs 620K (kilobytes) of memory.
+For example, if you have 209 threads and 778 comments in total this only needs 620 kilobytes of memory.
 This example would be an excellent use case for SQLite.

 .. _dedicated Disqus: